tannercreque/tannercreque/README.md

 # Tanner Creque
 ## 👋 &nbsp;Good day!
 My name is Tanner!
 ### *A litte about me...*
-:computer: **Hobbies:** I have always been a computer enthusiest since I was very young.
-This enthusasm has only gotten greater as I have gotten older.
+:computer: **Hobbies:** I have always been a computer enthusiast since I was very young.
+This enthusiasm has only gotten greater as I have gotten older.
+:bookmark_tabs: **Education:** I graduated from Flatiron School in the Software Engineering discipline.
+:writing_hand: **Freetime learning:** The learning never stops!
+I have been learning some AI technologies, as well as new backend techs.
 ### ⚙️ &nbsp;GitHub Analytics
 <p align="center">
 <a href="https://github.com/AVS1508">